 Key segments and topics of interest include cybersecurity, internet of things (IoT), big data, health IT, cloud computing, business IT: ERP, data centers, smart social business platforms, integrated systems, virtual & augmented reality, and digital factory.

-IT Security is the 2nd largest in Europe with a strong growth
+- IT Security is the 2nd largest in Europe and has had strong growth

-- Artificial Intelligence market is expected to grow significantly
+- The Artificial Intelligence market is expected to grow significantly

 - Smart Social Business Platforms

 - Big Data, such as hardware, infrastructure, services, database and analytics technologies, are all key drivers for a fast digitalization of the German economy